 So, just because a signal may display a green, proceed indication the train cannot move without verbal permission from the dispatcher (unless it has already been given permission beforehand to pass through the upcoming block).
 Other signaling systems that were once or are still in use include Direct Traffic Control (DTC), Form D Control System (DCS) and Track Warrrant Control (TWC).
 Although it has been mentioned several times above railroad signal displays (green, yellow, and red) mean three things.
 First, aspect is what the signal is displaying such as clear to proceed (green) or restricted to stop (red); second, indication is the instruction the display is giving; and finally third, the name of the display given (i.e., restricted, proceed, diverging clear).

-For much more information about railroad signals and how they function please click here to read this Trains magazine article.
 For more reading about railroad signal types you might want to consider the book Railroad Signaling from noted author Brian Solomon.
 Solomon's book explores the history and technological development of railroad signals and highlights many of the most common types to be used by various railroads.
 The book as received excellent reviews by readers and is a great resource on the subject.
 If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.